The Decision Authorization Layer Beneath Autonomous Systems

 The Missing Input: Safety Perception

-Autonomous systems now act in complex, unstructured environments—but their understanding of human context and risk remains incomplete.
+Autonomous systems act in environments where human context and real-world risk remain incomplete.

-iCortx’s patented technology establishes a safety perception layer that interprets human behavior, intent, and environmental uncertainty in real time—providing the critical inputs required for governed decision authorization.
+iCortx's patented layer interprets human behavior, intent, and environmental uncertainty in real time.

 Without reliable perception of risk, decision control cannot be fully trusted.
 With it, autonomous systems can operate safely at scale.